yangzhangs/mlops-artifact/README.md

 - Our final dataset consists of 8,443 posts (6,345 questions and 2,098 accepted answers) and 2,103 issues.
 - `mlops_questions.csv` and `mlops_accepted_answers.csv`
 - `mlops_issues.csv`
+4. Category/topic's popularity and difficulty values can be found in `category_popularity_difficulty.csv` and `topic_popularity_difficulty.csv`
-4. Solution strategies and examples can be found in `solutions.md`
+5. Solution strategies and examples can be found in `solutions.md`

 ## Scripts
 We use LDA topic modeling to aggregate and discover what is being discussed: